-Total operating revenue for Fiscal Year 2017 totaled \$21.9 million compared to \$19.4 million in Fiscal Year 2016 for a 12.74% increase.
-At \$17.35 million, Metered Water Sales accounted for 79% of the total operating revenue in Fiscal Year 2017.
-The Water sales increased \$1,341,631 over the prior fiscal year by establishing a more stable revenue source to mitigate declining water usage.
-Other Water Revenue increased by 4% when comparing overall revenue in Fiscal Year 2017.
-Water Resource Utilization Fee set at fifty cents per thousand gallons of water effective July 1, 2016, the inclusion of revenue from additional sources of water storage, and a one-time release of \$924,000 from Central Arizona Project with the closure of the water reliability fund they held for the Tucson region.
-On July 1, 2016, the District completed a two year rate plan implementation to substantially increase the percentage of fixed costs covered with fixed revenue there by mitigating prior concerns about the effects of declining water usage and revenue providing the District with additional revenue stability and less volatility related to variations in water consumption.
-Other revenue sources include private fire risers, inspection fees, and engineering plan review fees, sale of water CAP credits from Metro Main to Metro Southwest, accrued interest income, and collection of bad debt.
-Rates for all of these other services have been reviewed and updated as needed to cover the cost of services provided.
+The operating revenue for Fiscal Year 2018 totaled \$22.3 million compared to \$21.9 million in Fiscal Year 2017 for an increase of \$0.41 million dollars with no rate or fee changes in Fiscal Year 2018.
+At \$18.14 million, Metered Water Sales accounted for 81% of the total operating revenue in Fiscal Year 2018.
+The Water sales increased \$789,865 over the prior fiscal year; the result of establishing revenue stability in the prior fiscal year along with increased water use related to environmental conditions.
+Other Water Revenue decreased by \$790,963 when compared to Fiscal Year 2017 which included \$924,000 of one time revenue from the Central Arizona Project following the closure of the water reliability fund they held for the Tucson region.
+The Water Resource Utilization Fee was set at fifty cents per thousand gallons of water effective July 1, 2016.
+On July 1, 2016, the District completed a two year rate plan implementation to substantially increase the percentage of fixed costs covered with fixed revenue, thereby mitigating prior concerns about the effects of declining water usage and revenue, providing the District with additional revenue stability and less volatility related to variations in water consumption.
+Other revenue sources include private fire risers, inspection fees, and engineering plan review fees, sale of CAP water credits from Metro Main to Metro Southwest, accrued interest income, and collection of bad debt.
+Rates for all other services have been reviewed and updated as needed to cover the cost of services provided.

-Requests for new meter installation within the District have decreased with a total of 123 applications received in Fiscal Year 2017, compared to 148 meter applications in the prior fiscal year.
-One hundred and one new meter applications were received for Metro Southwest.
-The Metro Southwest system was purchased in 2009, with one new meter application in Fiscal Year 2012, 56 new meter applications in Fiscal Year 2013, 120 new meter applications in Fiscal Year 2014, 38 new meter applications in Fiscal Year 2015 and 68 new meter applications in Fiscal Year 2016.
-Development revenue for Fiscal Year 2017 totaled \$385,180, which is a decrease of \$103,369 when compared to the previous fiscal year.
+Requests for new meter installation within the District increased with a total of 261 applications received in Fiscal Year 2018, compared to 123 meter applications in the prior fiscal year.
+Eighty-nine new meter applications were received for Metro Southwest.
+The Metro Southwest system was purchased in 2009, with one new meter application in Fiscal Year 2012, 56 new meter applications in Fiscal Year 2013, 120 new meter applications in Fiscal Year 2014, 38 new meter applications in Fiscal Year 2015, 68 new meter applications in Fiscal Year 2016, and 101 new meter applications in Fiscal year 2017.
+Development revenue for Fiscal Year 2018 totaled \$784,136, which is an increase of \$398,956 when compared to the previous fiscal year.